495-Labs-Projects/ChoreTrackerAPI/README.md

     end
     ```

 6. Make sure you restart your server and run ```rails swagger:docs``` again so the swagger docs can have the updated routes.
-Now you should test that the API routes are working.
+Now you should test that the API routes are working, and notice that the routes all have ```/v1``` in front of them.
+You can also run ```rails routes``` to check the routes.

+7. All the get requests seem to work properly, but you may have noticed that creating a new instance (POST request) causes an error to show that states ```NoMethodError: undefined method 'child_url'```.
+This is caused by the the location param when render the newly created object.
+The way we have it now (for the children controller) is like below:

+    ```ruby
+    # POST /children
+    def create
+      @child = Child.new(child_params)

+      if @child.save
+        render json: @child, status: :created, location: @child else
+        render json: @child.errors, status: :unprocessable_entity
+      end
+    end
+    ```

+    As mentioned before, the location param is something that exists in the headers which tells users of your API the location of where the newly created is.
+For example, let's say that the id of the newly created child is 1, then the location should be ```/v1/children/1```.
+However, because we changed the namespace, our controllers are still assuming that the location is still at ```/children/1```.
+In order to change it, we need to add ```[:v1, @child]```, like below:

+    ```ruby
+    # POST /children
+    def create
+      @child = Child.new(child_params)

+      if @child.save
+        render json: @child, status: :created, location: [:v1, @child] else
+        render json: @child.errors, status: :unprocessable_entity
+      end
+    end
+    ```

+8. Make the necessary changes to all the create actions for all the controllers.
+Afterwards, test out that it works using swagger.

 # Part 8 - Rack Attack